Leanne Betasamosake Simpson: Awards and nominations

-Simpson's 2014 article "Land as Pedagogy" won the 'Most thought-provoking" award in Native and Indigenous Studies.
+Simpson's 2014 article "Land as Pedagogy" won the 'Most thought-provoking' award in Native and Indigenous Studies.
 The same year, Thomas King named her the RBC Taylor Emerging Writer.
 In 2017, her work "This Accident of Being Lost" was nominated for the Rogers Writers' Trust Fiction Prize and the Trillium Book Award.

 As We Have Always Done was named by the Native American Indigenous Studies Association as the best subsequent book of 2017.

 She has been a three-time ReLit Award nominee, receiving nominations in the short fiction category in 2014 for Islands of Decolonial Love and in 2018 for This Accident of Being Lost, and in the fiction category in 2021 for Noopiming.

 Noopiming was shortlisted for the Governor General's Award for English-language fiction at the 2020 Governor General's Awards.

 Theory of Ice was shortlisted for the 2021 Polaris Music Prize.

 Simpson won the Prism Prize's Willie Dunn Award, presented to a Canadian trailblazer who has demonstrated excellence within the music, music video and/or film production communities.

+In 2025 she won the Hilary Weston Writers' Trust Prize for Nonfiction for Theory of Water.